 - Sex and gender in the law

 Syrett is the current Chair of the WGSS Department.
-He is also a Co-Chair of the Committee on LGBT History, an AHA affiliate society, and a book review editor for the Journal of the History of Childhood and Youth.
-He sits on committees for the Organization of American Historians and the Society for Historians of the Early American Republic.
+From 2015 through 2017 he was also a Co-Chair of the Committee on LGBT History, an AHA affiliate society.
+He is a book review editor for the Journal of the History of Childhood and Youth and sits on committees for the Organization of American Historians and the Society for Historians of the Early American Republic.

 Syrett, N. (2016).
 American Child Bride: A History of Minors and Marriage in the United States, Chapel Hill: University of North Carolina Press.